Tenth Acre Farm

 What is A Butterfly Host Plant?

-A butterfly host plant provides nectar for adult butterflies and is their preferred site for laying eggs.
-Not only is milkweed the preferred food source for adult monarch butterflies, the caterpillars prefer it as well.
+Not only is it the preferred food source for adult butterflies, the caterpillars dine exclusively on it as well.

-Poison: Nature’s Protective Strategy
+Poison in a Flower: Nature’s Protective Strategy

-As the blooming season winds down, it seems like the action might be done for the year.
-But for milkweed, it is just getting started!
-In the late summer, you can spot monarch caterpillars, milkweed aphids, and large milkweed bugs all feeding on the milkweed plant–two of these are good, one not so good.
-All of them are here to dine on the milky plant juices that give the plant its name.
-These insects have evolved to take in the toxin glycoside that exists within the plant’s juices, which then makes them poisonous to anything that might want to eat them.
+In late summer, you can spot insects such as monarch caterpillars, milkweed aphids, and large milkweed bugs all feeding on the plant—two of these are good, one not so good.
+All of them are here to dine on the milky sap that give the plant its name.

 Cool, right?

-Milkweed Aphids
+1: Milkweed Aphids

-honeyvine milkweed on my neighbor’s fence with milkweed aphids
+Honeyvine milkweed on my neighbor’s fence with milkweed aphids

-Large Milkweed Bug
+2: Large Milkweed Bug

-As I was doing my daily walk around the garden yesterday–inspecting everything for unusual signs and making harvest lists–I noticed the immature milkweed seed pods covered in red and black bugs.
-I’ve seen this in past years, but I just assumed that they were some aspect of the milkweed aphid’s life cycle.
-With a little more digging, I discovered that they are appropriately called the large milkweed bug (Oncopeltus fasciatus).
-As far as I can tell, they are common and not invasive.
-We will continue to observe.
+As I was doing my daily walk around the garden yesterday—inspecting everything for unusual signs and making harvest lists—I noticed the immature milkweed seed pods covered in red and black bugs.

 Large Milkweed Bugs on Milkweed Seed Pod

-As you can see, milkweed is an interesting plant that is both important for the monarch butterfly as well as a number of other insects.
-Sow milkweed seeds in the fall for blooms the following year.
+As you can see, milkweed is an interesting plant that is both important for the monarch butterfly as well as a number of other insects that have coevolved to favor the toxic milky sap.

 READ NEXT: